‘Princess Principal’ Season 2: Director Masaki Tachibana Talks Movie, ‘PriPri’ Sequel Hopes At Anime NYC 2017

 “We would like to make a season two, we hope to make a season two, but that’s not up to us.
 We left a lot of things unresolved,” he said.

-Like many anime, sales of the Blu-ray/DVD box sets and any related physical merchandise are a critical deciding factor in whether an anime committee greenlights a PriPri sequel.
-The sales of the first two Blu-ray volumes have done okay, but Tachibana said that Bandai Visual told him that Princess Principal Season 2 will be financed if enough figures are sold.
+Like many anime, sales of the Blu-Ray/DVD box sets and any related physical merchandise are a critical deciding factor in whether an anime committee greenlights a PriPri sequel.
+The sales of the first two Blu-Ray volumes have done okay, but Tachibana said that Bandai Visual told him that Princess Principal Season 2 will be financed if enough figures are sold.

 “[Bandai Visual] told me that if we sell enough of these figures, we can make another season,” he said.